 Managing Complex Change: The Challenge of Implementing a Significant Safety Improvement Initiative (session 15) will instruct people on how to ensure a safety change initiative within their organization is successful—improving safety and reducing injuries.
 This session will demonstrate the steps of change (realization, serious concern, adjustment and the new norm) and discuss the keys to a smooth transition.
 This session will be presented by Gary Higbee on September 25 at 1:30 p.m.
 Check out Gary’s free on-demand webinar Safety Culture and Organizational Change for a preview of what to expect in this presentation.

 SafeStart wants to help you on your road to zero, which is why some of our best presenters will be speaking at the show on a variety of urgent topics.
 If you’ll be at the NSC Congress & Expo in 2017, take in as many of these sessions as you can.
-Jack Jackson and Tim Page-Bottorff will also be conducting a professional development seminar the day before the conference begins entitled: You Can be a Better Edutainer: Combining Education and Entertainment.
+Catch two of the Congress & Expo’s Top 10 Speakers, Jack Jackson and Tim Page-Bottorff, conduct a professional development seminar on September 28 from 8:00 a.m to 4:30 p.m. entitled: You Can be a Better Edutainer: Combining Education and Entertainment (session 218).